Key generation

 to promote the new key as an unconstrained trust introducer.
 If you plan to share the key (for instance to use it as a group key), use --shared-key

-instead - this way the new key will not be made a trust introducer.
+instead.
+This way, the new key will not be made a trust introducer.

 You can use sq pki link {add | authorize | retract}